What Goes Where - Recology American Canyon

 Food Scraps:

-• All fruits and vegetables (including pits and shells)
+• Fruits and vegetables (including pits and shells)

 • Coffee grounds and tea leaves